stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-a-restricted-climate-super-pollutant-is-.md

 is_feed: true
 ---

 HFC-23 emissions from chemical plants in eastern China and elsewhere likely violate an international climate agreement despite readily available pollution controls.
-Advocates are pressing for action.By Phil McKenna, Lili PikeThis article was co-reported with Foreign Policy.&nbsp;
+Advocates are pressing for action.By Phil McKenna, Lili PikeThis article was co-reported with Foreign Policy.